PropellerAero/propeller-ppk-spec/README.md

 Q: _Our drone can already collect RTK datasets.
 Can we upload without any additional engineering work?_

 A: Yes, Propeller can accept data from any drone for high-accuracy and standard accuracy without the further engineering work.
 If your images include high-accuracy geotags, we can process those tags.
-Propeller PPK support is limited to drones that have completed the integration process
+Propeller PPK support is limited to drones that have completed the integration process.

 Q: _Why does Propeller prefer Raw GNSS data over computed GNSS formats such as RINEX_

 A:  Conversion to formats such as RINEX from raw GNSS data is a lossy conversion process.
 This means that precision in values and data may get loss during this process.
-By using computed formats such as RINEX Propeller PPK may not be able to produce as accurate results as using raw GNSS data format
+By using computed formats such as RINEX Propeller PPK may not be able to produce as accurate results as using raw GNSS data format.